Today the NAR reported that existing home sales were up 11.8 percent from January to a seasonally adjusted annual rate of 5.51 million in February.

 January’s slowdown reflected the cold weather and the government shut down which delayed government administered loans.
 Also, anyone working for the federal government was basically stopped from buying.
-The “built-up” need lead to a rebound in February.
+The “built-up” needs lead to a rebound in February.
 For this reason, don’t over-interpret this report as super bullish.
-If you take average for both months trend sales look 5,220,000 and for 2019 that looks fine.
+If you take an average for both months trend sales look 5,220,000 and for 2019 that looks fine.
 The year over year sales data is going to be negative because comps won’t get easier until July.
-In the 2nd half of the year, especially toward the end, expect to see year over year growth prints as long as we stay with in my trend sales range for the year.
+In the 2nd half of the year, especially toward the end, expect to see year over year growth prints as long as we stay within my trend sales range for the year.
 Don’t let the housing bears scare you into thinking there will be a crash 2019, they’re already wrong about that even if they don’t know it yet.

-In fact we have more positive prints in 2019 on the year over year purchase application data than negative prints.
+In fact, we have more positive prints in 2019 on the year over year purchase application data than negative prints.
 2019 bares no resemblance to 2014 data when this index was down 20% year over year.
 The article below accounts for the purchase application scorecard so far this year.

 Total existing-home sales1, https://www.nar.realtor/existing-home-sales, completed transactions that include single-family homes, townhomes, condominiums and co-ops, shot up 11.8 percent from January to a seasonally adjusted annual rate of 5.51 million in February.
 However, sales are down 1.8 percent from a year ago (5.61 million in February 2018).

-If one believed that we were in the midst of an affordability crisis, a student loan debt crisis and the auto loan crisis that was preventing homes sales, then they must think a miracle occurred between January and February.
+If one believed that we were in the midst of an affordability crisis, a student loan debt crisis and the auto loan crisis that was preventing home sales, then they must think a miracle occurred between January and February.

 “Lawrence Yun, NAR’s chief economist, credited a number of aspects to the jump in February sales.
 “A powerful combination of lower mortgage rates, more inventory, rising income and higher consumer confidence is driving the sales rebound.”

 Some of the financial media and those on twitter finance seem to believe we are headed to a new higher range above 5,5100,000 for the rest of the year.
 If this doesn’t happen, these folks are going to be disappointed.
-A more reasonable approach is to view at any print above 5,300,000, especially from April and on, as an A plus beat of expectations.
-If existing homes sales doesn’t grow above 5,510,000 over the next 3 months, trust me, nothing is wrong.
+A more reasonable approach is to view at any print above 5,300,000, especially from April and on, as an A-plus beat of expectations.
+If existing home sales don’t grow above 5,510,000 over the next 3 months, trust me, nothing is wrong.
 The last time we had such a wild swing in sales month to month was due to TRID being introduced and the home buyer tax credit.
 A lot of one time economic, stocks, weather and government factors in play in December, January and February, before these months, sales were trending roughly around 5.2 -5.3 million.